-Econ 220F: Applied Econometrics (Spring 2010)
+Econ 220F: Applied Econometrics (Spring 2013)

-Instructor: Richard Carson

-Office Hours: Tuesday 1:00am to 2:00pm Class: TTh 2:00-3:20pm in Econ 300
+Instructor: Richard Carson Office Hours: Mondays 4:00-5:00 and by appointment Class: MW 5:00-6:20 pm in Econ 300 Email: rcarson@ucsd.edu

-Email: rcarson@ucsd.edu

 Class Objectives and Requirements

 This class has three objectives.
 The first and main objective is the preparation of a substantial empirical paper.
 Most empirical papers will involve statistical analysis of data from secondary sources.
 However, data collected from an economics experiment is also acceptable as are some projects with a strong simulation component as long as the purpose is to understand the nature of some well-defined economic phenomena.
 A Monte Carlo project with respect to the properties of specific estimators will generally not be acceptable.
 A pure replication of the model in an existing paper is also not likely to be acceptable but a replication of a classic paper where there is now considerably more data and/or it is possible to bring much better econometric techniques to the problem generally will be acceptable.